wohlfea/sea-301-d2/class-01-jquery-and-the-dom/pair-assignment/README.md

 Here is a recommended workflow:

 1. Driver: fork this repository to your own account.
 This original repo (the one at `github.com/codefellows`) is the "upstream" repo.
-1. Your fork on GitHub will be your "origin" repo.
+1. Your **forked repo** on GitHub will be your "origin" repo.
 Clone YOUR FORK to your local development environment.
 1. Use this command, so that your local repo knows about the upstream repo:
   - `git remote add upstream git-url-here`
   - (replace `git-url-here` with the proper git-URL of the upstream repo).